2022–23 A-League Men

-The 2022–23 A-League Men, known as the Isuzu UTE A-League for sponsorship reasons, is the 46th season of national level men's soccer in Australia, and the 18th since the establishment of the competition as the A-League in 2004.
+The 2022–23 A-League Men, known as the Isuzu UTE A-League for sponsorship reasons, was the 46th season of national level men's soccer in Australia, and the 18th since the establishment of the competition as the A-League in 2004.

 The regular season commenced on 7 October 2022.
-The season features a mid-season break from 18 November 2022 to 8 December 2022 due to the 2022 FIFA World Cup being held in Qatar.
+The season featured a mid-season break from 18 November 2022 to 8 December 2022 due to the 2022 FIFA World Cup being held in Qatar.

-Melbourne City are the defending premiers and Western United are the defending champions.
+Melbourne City were the defending premiers and Western United were the defending champions.
+Melbourne City successfully defended their title, winning their third premiership in a row with two games remaining.
+Central Coast Mariners won their second championship, defeating Melbourne City 6–1 in the Grand Final.

+This season was the first A-League Men season since 2013–14 to record an increase in average attendance compared to the previous season.

 Clubs

 Stadiums and locations

 Twelve clubs are participating in the 2022–23 season.